Russia claims to have captured key city of Pokrovsk, as Ukraine dismisses Moscow’s ‘loud statements’ ahead of Witkoff talks

 He said this was done “exclusively for the Western audience and to raise diplomatic stakes” amid fresh negotiations on how to end the war in Ukraine.

-Earlier Monday, the Ukrainian Armed Forces said that “despite the difficult situation” in Pokrovsk and its surrounding areas, Ukrainian troops “continue to hold back the enemy’s offensive.”

-Moscow’s claim comes a day after Russian President Vladimir Putin visited frontline troops.
+Moscow’s claim comes a day after a rare visit by the Russian President Vladimir Putin to frontline troops.

 General Valery Gerasimov, chief of the Russian General Staff, told Putin during a visit to a military command post on Sunday that Russia troops had captured Pokrovsk, Kremlin spokesperson Dmitry Peskov said Monday.
 It’s not clear why the Kremlin did not announce the claimed breakthrough earlier.